 It seems likely that such views were prepared by Curthoys’s political upbringing.
-As part of her youthful education, she would have been exposed to Austro-Marxist theories on the ‘national question’, as well as those of her own party, and subsequently to those varieties of Third-Worldism prevalent in her later radical milieu.
+As part of her youthful education, she would have been exposed to Austro-Marxist theories on the ‘national question’ (the nation as Schicksalgemeinschaft), as well as those proffered by her own party, and subsequently to those varieties of Third-Worldism prevalent in her later radical milieu.

 It’s not generally appreciated by people unfamiliar with the Marxist tradition how many of the issues and topics that preoccupied late-twentieth century thinkers (e.g. national identity, unity and diversity within a mass movement, etc.) were originally debated, usually with far greater depth and seriousness, during the first quarter of the twentieth century, by adherents, interlocutors and opponents of classical Marxism.
 The idea of the nation as a ‘narrative’ that ‘works to authorise their identity as a group’ — favoured by post-structuralists, post-colonial theorists and ethno-symbolists, as well as by people like Benedict Anderson and the New Left Review crowd — emerged from this background and contained unmistakeable echoes of it.

 The path from Stalinist nationalism to postmodernist nationalism is short, a fact which must be recalled when considering the intellectual origins and political implications of Curthoys’s ‘pluralist inclusive account of the past that might form the basis for a coherent national community.’

 What then was Curthoys’s contribution to this new liberal-progressive Australian nationalism?